 How to dress baby for sleep in summer

-It can be confusing to dress a baby for sleep in the summer.
+It can be confusing when thinking about how to dress a baby for sleep in the summer.

 We all love the look of a cozy, bundled-up baby, but it can be dangerous for a newborn to get too hot while sleeping.